Life Insurance Review Methodology

 - Overall consumer sentiment using third party independent sites

 - How many years the company has been in business

 - The number of states it is licensed in

 - The maximum amount of insurance a company will provide for the death benefit

 Financial Stability Ratings: AM Best

-There are five independent agencies that rate the financial solidity of an insurance company based on their own unique criteria: A.M.
-Best, Fitch, Kroll Bond Rating Agency (KBRA), Moody’s and Standard & Poor’s.
+Independent agencies that rate the financial solidity of insurance companies based on their own unique criteria include AM Best, Fitch, Kroll Bond Rating Agency (KBRA), Moody’s, and Standard & Poor’s.
 We used AM Best as a representation of the Financial Strength Rating for the insurance companies in our review because the broadest number of companies are rated by this evaluator.